juan1701712251/eCommerceFlask/README.md

 ## Requirements 📋

 ### Python 3.6 or higher required
-_In Windows, open the folder you downloaded and open the command line in the root folder_
+_In Windows, open the downloaded folder them in the root folder, open the command line_

 ```
 python -m venv test-env